-To open a 3DXML file on the Siemens NX programme, you’ll need to convert your file to a .PRT format.
-This contains polygonal information that will help your file transfer to the new programme.
+To open a 3DXML file on the Siemens NX program, you’ll need to convert your file to a .PRT format.
+This contains polygonal information that will help your file transfer to the new program.

 Learn more about file types similar to 3DXML.